gavsto/AutomateAPI/Docs/Connect-AutomateAPI.md

 ```

 ### -Quiet
-Will not output any standard logging messages
+Will not output any standard messages.
+Returns $True if connection was successful.

 ```yaml
 Type: SwitchParameter